Hamed-Ayodeji/automation-with-bashscript/Documentation.md

 ### 4.6.
 SSH into Nodes for Validation

 - SSHs into the master and slave nodes to perform various validations.
+- Creates a cron job that run the ps aux command at every boot.
 - Checks for the existence of directories and files.
 - Validates the content of the test files.